-Erica Czaja, Ph.D. is the senior research manager for the Dorothy A. Johnson Center for Philanthropy’s Community Research Institute (CRI) at Grand Valley State University in Grand Rapids, Mich.
+Erica Czaja, Ph.D. is the director of the Dorothy A. Johnson Center for Philanthropy’s Community Research Institute (CRI) at Grand Valley State University in Grand Rapids, Mich.

 Prior to joining the Johnson Center, Dr. Czaja served as the Executive Director of Camp Blodgett, a nonprofit organization that serves West Michigan youth through social-emotional, STEM, and leadership programs.
 During her tenure, she helped Camp Blodgett increase community engagement and financial sustainability, and also restructured organizational policies utilizing an equity lens and industry best practice.

 Dr. Czaja is the recipient of the American Political Science Association’s Distinguished Junior Scholars Award, and has taught courses at Hope College and Princeton University in race politics, political psychology, gender politics, and campaigns and elections.
 She was a member of the Grand Rapids Chamber of Commerce’s Leadership Grand Rapids Class of 2017, and currently serves on the Institutional Review Board at Calvin College.

 Before moving to West Michigan, Dr. Czaja’s research was funded by the Robert Wood Johnson Foundation as a Scholar in Health Policy Research at the University of California, Berkeley.
 Her research has also been supported by the Mamdouha S. Bobst Center for Peace and Justice, the Center for the Study of Democratic Politics, and the National Science Foundation.